ExgnosisClasses/JavaWeek1/Labs/Lab 6-5 Constructors/Lab 6-5 Constructors.md

 		igor.printme();
 	}
 ```
-Which gives us an _invalid_ object - one we created, but it's not quite right from the domain perspective.
+Which gives us an _invalid_ object.
+- We can created it, but it's not quite right from the domain perspective.

-There will be two ways we approach this problem
+There will be two ways we can approach this problem

 1. In the exceptions section, we can throw an exception from the constructor that will roll back the creation of the object, including releasing all the memory allocated to it.
 We will see this in the exceptions section later in the course.

 2. It might be that we can create a student object with a placeholder name "TBD" if we don't know the name at the time of creation and will be set later.

-The problem with the second approach is that we need to know if the object is valid.
-So we can add a `boolean` valid `isValid` to tell us.
+We can use the validator for both of these.

 So now let's implement the constructor with no arguments and a default name value.